Financial Aid for Current Undergraduate Students

 Expedite your application by using the IRS Data Retrieval Option

 Submit the FAFSA by the March 1 priority deadline to maximize your amount of aid you receive.
-You should use your 2015 tax information for the 2017-18 academic year.
-If you you have not filed your taxes for 2015, you should contact the office of financial aid.
+You should use your 2021 tax information for the 2023-24 academic year.
+If you you have not filed your taxes for 2021 you should contact the Office of Financial Aid.

-You will receive a conformation email from the U.S. Department of Education with your student aid report.
+You will receive a confirmation email from the U.S. Department of Education with your Student Aid Report (SAR).
 Make sure to verify that all of your information is correct.
-If you need to make corrections, you may do this online at www.fafsa.gov.
-Be sure to check your spam folder for your FAFSA conformation if you did not receive it within a week.
+If you need to make corrections, you may do this online at studentaid.gov.
+Be sure to check your spam folder for your FAFSA confirmation if you did not receive it within a week.

-Students may submit any unusual or extenuating circumstances not reflected on the FAFSA that may affect aid eligibility.
-Contact a Financial Aid Counselor at the Office of Financial Aid for information and assistance with this after awarded financial Aid.
+Students may submit documentation of any unusual or extenuating circumstances not reflected on the FAFSA.
+Contact the Office of Financial Aid for more information on this process.

 Helpful Links for Applying

 As you begin the process of applying for financial aid for the academic year, the UNC Office of Financial Aid offers these tips.

 - Accepting or Declining your Aid on Ursa

 If you have completed all required paperwork, after the first week of March, you should be able to accept or decline your award letter.

 To accept your award letter please follow these steps: